 Go to Studio > Settings

 Click SAVE button

-Look on the left sidebar and click on Creator Studio Classic (with icon of a person accessing Exit door)
+Look on the bottom left sidebar and click on the Creator Studio Classic menu icon